nsmryan/itscomputersciencetime.com/content/2021-11-08-Digging-Deeper-Into-The-Neo.md

 ### syscall.c

-This file, os3k/syscall.c, seesm to place named sections into the elf file at fixed locations starting at 0xA000 at 4 byte offsets, clearly building a table of function pointers.
+This file, os3k/syscall.c, seems to place named sections into the elf file at fixed locations starting at 0xA000 at 4 byte offsets, clearly building a table of function pointers.

 These functions seem to have to do with the built in functionality of the Neo.
 Clearing the screen, setting the cursor,